Choosing where to submit your manuscript

 However, please note that some publishers do not deliver the rigour of academic scrutiny expected of scholarly publishing nor provide appropriate standards of service.
 Publishing your paper in these "predatory" journals may also limit the visibility of your publication, as these journals are typically not indexed in literature databases.

-To be clear, it is not in your interest to publish your research findings in these journals.
+It is not in your interest to publish your research findings in these journals.
+An Arxiv article from 2019 says:

 Use expert knowledge of the field.
 We recommend that researchers use their disciplinary knowledge — or that of an experienced colleague — to gauge the trustworthiness of a journal.
 One approach is to check the editorial board for names of known and respected researchers.
 Be especially vigilant of journal editors that approach you with unsolicited communications.